Grumpy actor Dabney Coleman dies at 92 - ExBulletin

 Producer Norman Lear was eventually able to syndicate the series, which starred Louise Lasser in the title role.
 It quickly became cult.
 Coleman's character, Mayor Merle Jeeter, was particularly popular, and his masterful, comically deadpan delivery was not overlooked by film and network executives.

-In the 1980 breakthrough hit “9 to 5,” he was the bigoted, sexist, selfish, lying and hypocritical boss who tormented his unsung subordinates Jane Fonda, Lily Tomlin and Dolly Parton until they turned the tables.
+In the 1980 breakthrough hit “9 to 5,” he was the “sexist, selfish, lying, hypocritical bigot” boss who tormented his little-known subordinates Jane Fonda, Lily Tomlin and Dolly Parton until they turned the tables.

-In 1981, he was Fonda's caring and well-mannered boyfriend, who asks her father (played by her real father, Henry Fonda) if he can have sex with her during a visit to her parents' vacation home in “On Golden Pond”. »
+In 1981, he was Fonda's caring and well-mannered boyfriend, who asks her father (played by her real father, Henry Fonda) if he can have sex with her during a visit to her parents' vacation home to “On Golden Pond.” “

 Opposite Dustin Hoffman in “Tootsie,” he was the obnoxious director of a daytime soap opera that Hoffman's character joins by pretending to be a woman.
 Coleman's other films included “North Dallas Forty,” “Cloak and Dagger,” “Dragnet,” “Meet the Applegates,” “Inspector Gadget” and “Stuart Little.”
 He reunited with Hoffman as a real estate developer in Brad Silberling's “Moonlight Mile” with Jake Gyllenhaal.